unravelin/ravelinjs/CONTRIBUTING.md

 the Mocha unit test page in any browser.
 Use this if you want to step through using a remote browser.

-Unit tests run in the browser and therefore must be written in IE-compatible JavaScript, as with code in the lib.
+Unit tests run in the browser and therefore must be written in IE11-compatible JavaScript, as with code in the lib.
 The tests have access to:

 * `Ravelin` from the local build/ravelin-core+track+encrypt+promise.min.js (symlinked via test/ravelin.js);
 * the [Mocha test framework](https://mochajs.org/);
-* [jQuery v1](https://api.jquery.com/category/version/1.12-and-2.2/) for simple DOM manipulation;
+* [jQuery v2](https://api.jquery.com/category/version/1.12-and-2.2/) for simple DOM manipulation;
 * [xhook](https://github.com/jpillora/xhook) for mocking HTTP requests; and
 * [expect.js](https://www.npmjs.com/package/expect.js) for assertions.